patchew-project/qemu/docs/devel/migration.rst

 ========

 Migration migrates the copies of RAM and ROM, and thus when running on the destination it includes the firmware from the source.
-Even after resetting a VM, the old firmware is used.
-Only once QEMU has been restarted is the new firmware in use.
+The old firmware of the VM is still used even rebooted.
+And the new firmware will not be loaded until QEMU is restarted.

 - Changes in firmware size can cause changes in the required RAMBlock size to hold the firmware and thus migration can fail.
 In practice it's best